tprasadtp/ubuntu-post-install/README.md

   ```

 > If you are running this in a docker container, you probably are root and its possible that you might be missing `sudo`.
 So In that case just run it as `./after-effects`.
 Be warned!
 You might be missing several dependencies of the script!!

-### Step 4: Contribute

-Contribute tweaks, improvements ideas back upstream.
-Please note that `gh-pages` branch is derivative master.
-This project uses `mkdocs` for documentation.
-You can use docker-compose to test documentation site.

 ## FAQ & Documentation